Severe Weather Statement issued for Richland by NWS - NewsBreak

 Severe Weather Statement issued for Richland by NWS

-Effective: 2021-08-28 01:56:00 CDT Expires: 2021-08-28 02:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-28 02:10:00 CDT Expires: 2021-08-28 02:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Richland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 AM CDT FOR RICHLAND COUNTY At 156 AM CDT, a severe thunderstorm was located near Richland Center, moving east at 35 mph.
+Target Area: Richland A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 AM CDT FOR EASTERN RICHLAND COUNTY At 210 AM CDT, a severe thunderstorm was located near Richland Center, moving east at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Richland Center, Germantown, Excelsior, Rockbridge, Ithaca, Sylvan, Cazenovia, Boaz, County Roads D And N N, Eagle Cave, Eagle Corners, Loyd, Bunker Hill, Highway 58 And County B, Highway 80 And County C C, Tavera, Woodstock, Gillingham, Bloom City and Sextonville.
+Locations impacted include Richland Center, Germantown, Rockbridge, Ithaca, Cazenovia, County Roads D And N N, Loyd, and Bunker Hill..
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0